LPWS

 Lichtpuntwaardestelsel Open Recognition Framework

-A field for conscious value and clear exchange.
+A field for conscious recognition, grounded value and clear context.

 The Lightpoint Value System is the international public name through which this framework is introduced.